Questions? Call or Text: (520) 544-7700

 If you cannot keep your pet’s scheduled appointment, please call us with as much notice as possible, so that we have the opportunity to see another sick pet at that time.

-The same routine will be applied to pickups of your pet’s medication or food — call us to charge out over the phone and we will bring your purchases to your vehicle.
+We will still be performing curbside for pickups of your pet’s medication or food — call us to charge out over the phone and we will bring your purchases to your vehicle.

 Pets With Long Term Medications

-Please be sure you have medication supplies for at least 14 days.
-This includes cardiac, insulin, asthma and allergy medications, flea and tick preventatives, heartworm preventatives etc. Be sure you have a minimum of 2 weeks of dog and cat food, plus treats and cat litter.
+Please be sure you have medication supplies for at least 7 days.
+This includes cardiac, insulin, asthma and allergy medications, flea and tick preventatives, heartworm preventatives etc.

 For refills, call or text 520-544-7700.
 You can also submit medication refill requests on our app IRAH Pet Connect. **Please keep in mind, Ina Road Animal Hospital has a 24 hour policy for refills.
 Our staff will be experiencing a high volume of calls and medication requests, so please keep this in mind and know that we are doing our best to get your pet’s medication approved and filled for you as quickly as possible.**